Skip to content

 sudo mysqld_safe --skip-grant-tables &

 Using the --skip-grant-tables option lets anyone connect to the database server without a password, granting them all privileges.
-However, this is only possible if you connect from the local server terminal console.
+However, this is only possible if you connect from the local server terminal console, so be mindful of this limitation.

 You may need to run these commands for MySQL servers to resolve certain errors.